pete906/Bayesian_Filtering_Proton_Pump/README.md

   g++ (GCC) 4.8.5 20150623 (Red Hat 4.8.5-44)

+  Does not require any non-standard hardware, however the parallel processing of the data will be increased with more cpu available.
+Results produced using KU server with 54 cores.

 2. Installation guide

   No installation required, other than suitable C++ complier, e.g. g++ (GCC).